mirage335/DockerApp/README.md

 See the end of the file for license conditions.
 See license.txt for DockerApp license conditions.

 Docker base/image/container management infrastructure, intended for standalone applications.
-See "unimportant-gui_local_debian_jessie-local_debian_jessie" for a paricularly advanced use case, involving X11 GUI applications with fileparameter translation.
+See "gui" for a paricularly advanced use case, involving X11 GUI applications with fileparameter translation.

 # Usage